lonemortensen/pay-calculator/README.md

   If the input is valid, the scripts takes the entered input and performs a simple calculation of the pay and displays the result on the user interface using template literals.

-- The app automatically scrolls the result field of the user interface into view (if needed) when the pay result is displayed.
+- The app automatically scrolls the result field of the user interface into view when the pay result is displayed.

 ## Built With
 - JavaScript